mindspore-ai/website-docs/public/install/r2.0/mindspore_cpu_install_docker_en.md

 - `{tag}` corresponds to the label in the above table.

-If you want to use MindInsight, you need to set the `--network` parameter to `host` mode, for example:
+If you want to use MindSpore Insight, you need to set the `--network` parameter to `host` mode, for example:

 ```bash
 docker run -it --network host swr.cn-south-1.myhuaweicloud.com/mindspore/mindspore-cpu:{tag} /bin/bash